A hearty, healthy slow cooker black bean soup that's packed with vegetables, and only takes a few minutes to prepare!

 - It's completely delicious, with heaps of flavour.

-- It can easily be adapted to use up whatever veg you have lingering in the fridge.
+- It's a great fridge clearer, and can easily be adapted to use whatever veg you have lingering in the fridge.

 - It's very low effort, and cooks itself in the slow cooker.